-Non-financial assets other than purchased goodwill for which an impairment loss has been recorded are reviewed at each year-end in case the loss has been reversed, in which case the reversal may never be greater than the original impairment amount.
+Non-financial assets other than goodwill acquired for which an impairment loss has been recorded are reviewed at each year-end or any reversal of impairment losses.
+In the event of a reversal its amount cannot be higher than the original impairment amount.

-Impairment of purchased goodwill is not reversed.
+An impairment loss of goodwill acquired is not reversed.